mortendahl/mortendahl.github.io/_posts/2017-08-13-secret-sharing-part3.md

     return canonical(Q), canonical(R)
 ```

-We have used simple algorithms for these operations in this blog post but referred to Modern Computer Algebra or .. for more efficient versions.
-TODO
+Note that we have used basic algorithms for these operations here but that more efficient versions exist.
+Some pointers to these are given at the end.
-The standard algorithms will suffice for this blog post but note that optimizations are possible.

 # Interpolating Polynomials

-We next turn to the task of converting a polynomial given in *implicit* point-value representation to its *explicit* coefficient representation.
-Several procedures exist for this, including efficient algorithms for specific cases such as the backward FFT seen earlier, and general ones based e.g. on [Newton's method](https://en.wikipedia.org/wiki/Newton_polynomial) that apparently is popular in numerical analysis due to its efficiency in handling new data points.
-However, as mentioned above, for this post we'll use Lagrange interpolation and see that although it's perhaps typically see as a procedure for interpolating values, it can also very easily be made to work for interpolating coefficients.
+We next turn to the task of converting a polynomial given in (implicit) point-value representation to its (explicit) coefficient representation.
+Several procedures exist for this, including efficient algorithms for specific cases such as the backward FFT seen earlier, and general ones based e.g. on [Newton's method](https://en.wikipedia.org/wiki/Newton_polynomial) that seem popular in numerical analysis due to its better efficiency and ability to handle new data points.
+However, for this post we'll use Lagrange interpolation and see that although it's perhaps typically see as a procedure for interpolating the values of polynomials, it also works just as well for interpolating their coefficients.

 Recall that we are given points `x0, x1, ..., xD` and values `y0, y1, ..., yD` implicitly defining a polynomial `F`.
 [Earlier](/2017/06/04/secret-sharing-part1/) we then used [Lagrange's method](https://en.wikipedia.org/wiki/Lagrange_polynomial) to find value `F(x)` at a potentially different point `x`.
 This works due to the constructive nature of Lagrange's proof, where a polynomial `H` is defined as `H(X) = y0 * L0(X) + ... + yD * LD(X)` for indeterminate `X` and *Lagrange basis polynomials* `Li`, and then shown identical to `F`.
 To find `F(x)` we then simply evaluated `H(x)`, although we precomputed `Li(x)` as the *Lagrange constants* `ci` so that this step simply reduced to a weighted sum `y1 * c1 + ... yD * cD`.